2020 in Review: How COVID-19 Impacted the Media

-Not only did the coronavirus factor into most election stories, but it also impacted how journalists reported on the (mostly virtual) campaign trail.
+Not only did the coronavirus factor into most election stories, it also impacted how journalists reported on the campaign trail.

 After an outbreak of the virus among the president’s close circle in October, several large outlets decided to pull their reporters, citing a lack of safety precautions being taken to protect the press pool.
 Normally considered an enviable reporting job, it became one that the White House Correspondent’s Association had to “scramble” to fill.

-That same outbreak among administration officials also meant a temporary pause on in-person rallies for the media to cover and a canceled presidential debate.
+That same outbreak also meant a pause on in-person rallies for the media to cover and a canceled presidential debate.

-And as the pandemic led to the highest-ever number of mail-in ballots, networks had to figure out the best way to report the vote counts on Election Day (or rather, election week).
+And with the highest-ever number of mail-in ballots, networks had to figure out how to report the vote counts.
 Many moved away from “precincts reporting” phrasing and instead listed the percentage of total votes reported.

 Reporters had the tough task of updating the public on a slow-moving vote count over the course of a week.
 Overall, many agree they did a good job of stressing patience, stating the facts, and being cautious about calling a winner for any particular state.
 As Tom Jones said in his Nov.
-7 newsletter for Poynter, “In other words, they practiced responsible journalism.
+7 newsletter for Poynter, “They practiced responsible journalism.
 It wasn’t easy.
 It was sometimes messy.
 But it was right.”

 But as Ben Smith of the New York Times argued, the Trump presidency would forever change the media, regardless of who won.
 “President Trump, after all, succeeded in making the old media great again, in part through his obsession with it.
 His riveting show allowed much of the television news business, in particular, to put off reckoning with the technological shifts — toward mobile devices and on-demand consumption — that have changed all of our lives.
 But now, change is in the air across a news landscape that has revolved around the president.”